OpenDDS/OpenDDS/_posts/2023-05-01-release-highlights.md

 * OpenDDS Foundation has gained not-for-profit status.
 * Unity Foundation will dedicate one engineer to the maintenance, development, and release of OpenDDS.
 * Systems and processes administered by OCI on behalf of the OpenDDS Foundation will no longer be maintained.
-  Unity Foundation will take over some of these systems and processes while others will be deprecated and eliminated to reduce financial and mental overhead.
+  Unity Foundation will take over some of these systems and processes while others will be deprecated and eliminated to reduce overhead.

 For more on OCI's role, see {% link foundation/minutes/2023-04-12.html %}.